Bostonia is published in print three times a year and updated weekly on the web.

 The New Hampshire study is just one of a dizzying array of projects under way in Dietze’s plant ecology lab, which leads the development of PEcAn, the Predictive Ecosystems Analyzer, an open-source software platform for analyzing diverse data and ecosystem models, which is funded by grants from the National Science Foundation, NASA, and others.
 His projects focus on climate effects in a wide variety of areas, from changing tree populations to emergent diseases, invasive species to the wildfire cycle, biodiversity to biomass sustainability.
 “Our real niche is bringing models and data together,” he says.

-Dietze’s book Ecological Forecasting, forthcoming spring 2017 from Princeton University Press, offers a toolbox of methods useful across various fields, including epidemiology, fisheries, endangered species, biodiversity, and the carbon cycle.
+Dietze’s book Ecological Forecasting, forthcoming next spring from Princeton University Press, offers a toolbox of methods useful across various fields, including epidemiology, fisheries, endangered species, biodiversity, and the carbon cycle.

 Despite all the projects he’s busy supervising, Dietze is technically on sabbatical, working to integrate the PEcAn tools into the 10-year, $100 million NGEE (Next Generation Ecosystem Experiments) Tropics project.
 Sponsored by the US Department of Energy, it aims to improve earth system models for a better understanding of how tropical forests will respond to climate change.
 The critical question is whether these forests will continue to work as carbon sinks or become carbon sources as vegetation dies because of a warming climate.